How to Share Data Products from Snowflake to Google BigQuery

 ⚡Amplify:

-• Simplifies backend setup (auth, APIs, hosting) with CLI.
+• Simplifies backend setup (auth, APIs, hosting).

 • Automatic integration with frontend.